Buyer evaluate

 A clean No is more useful than a soft Maybe.
 Operating principle

-A corrected US-facing commercial surface: positioning, English voice, channel structure, proof order, and sales language that answers the buyer's risk filters before the buyer leaves.
+A corrected US-facing website, deck, and sales material: positioning, English voice, channel structure, proof order, and sales language that answers the buyer's risk filters before the buyer leaves.

 A US agency understands US buyers and does not understand the German operator's actual business.
 A German agency understands the operator and does not understand how the buyer in Cleveland or Charlotte is filtering.
 The translation problem sits between them.
 Both directions of the bridge have to be carried by the same person.